Professional course Independent and/or Supplementary Prescribing

 Thus, the well evaluated programme structure is borne from an understanding of the commonalities and of the uniqueness of the different professional groups whilst ensuring that all of the indicative content required by the regulatory bodies has been covered either face to face or within directed learning activities.

-The NMP programme comprises of 26 days of learning.
-There are 14 face to face days and 12 directed learning days where learners are required to undertake set activities.
+The programme comprises of 26 days of learning.
+There are 14 online contact days and 12 directed learning days where learners are required to undertake set activities.

 In addition, learners undertake 78 or 90 hours of supervised learning in practice.
 This programme requires a 100% attendance and approximately 400 hours of private study.